 About the wine:

 For some producers, the 2021 vintage—marked by rainfall in February that moderated temperatures during the March harvest—represents the closest thing to a Bordeaux-style year in Mendoza.
-In this sense, 2021 was an ideal vintage for Bordeaux-origin grape varieties.
-This unique situation is clearly reflected in the 2021 Nicolás Vineyard Malbec, which debuts a new label for this vintage after aging for up to 21 months in French oak barrels.
+In this sense, 2021 was an ideal vintage for grape varieties of Bordeaux origin.
+This unique situation is clearly reflected in the 2021 Nicolás Vineyard Malbec, which debuts a new label for this vintage after being aged for up to 21 months in French oak barrels.
 The wine is a blend of 46% Cabernet Sauvignon, 44% Malbec, and 10% Cabernet Franc sourced from vineyards in the Uco Valley.
-Deep purple in color with garnet hues, it opens with delicate notes of blackcurrant and ash, tobacco, black fruit, and cherry, reminiscent of a Bordeaux wine.
+Deep purple in color with garnet hues, it opens with delicate notes of blackcurrant and ash, tobacco, black fruits, and cherry, reminiscent of a Bordeaux wine.
 Expressive and compact, it features notes of cedar on a long, lingering finish.
 2025–2045

 James Suckling